mohammadbutt/42_Exams-C/README.md

 run
 gui
 ```

+pressing `s` each time will progress the program 1 step forward.

 ### Find Segmentation fault using LLDB
 ```
 gcc filename.c
 lldb ./a.out
 run
 ```

-pressing `s` each time will progress the program 1 step forward.
+This will likely show assembly code, but it will show the name of the function which is causing segmentation fault.
+Files can be compiled mannually to see the source code in C. When I figure that out I will post it.